Windows 10 to Windows 11 Upgrade: Step‑by‑Step Tutorial

 How to upgrade to windows 11 coverUpgrading to Windows 11 is straightforward when you use Microsoft’s official tools but sometimes, another method might work better for you.

-This guide walks you through the safest methods to update your supported PC, including Windows Update, the Installation Assistant, and an in‑place upgrade using the official Windows 11 ISO.
+This guide walks you through the safest methods to update your supported PC to the latest Windows 11 25H2, including Windows Update, the Installation Assistant, and an in‑place upgrade using the official Windows 11 ISO.

 Before you start, we will help you confirm requirements, backup your files, and free enough space so the upgrade to Windows 11 finishes without surprises.